Beyond Beliefs: How Our Actions Don’t Always Reflect Our Thoughts

 The Danger of Arrogance and Misjudgment:

 Hindsight bias can breed arrogance, making us overestimate our own foresight and fueling harsh judgments of others for seemingly "obvious" mistakes.
 Take the 9/11 attacks as an example.
 Looking back, missed clues seem blatant, leading to accusations of incompetence.
-But were they truly predictable in real-time, amidst incomplete information and complex situations?
+But were they genuinely predictable in real-time amidst incomplete information and complex situations?

 Moving Beyond Common Sense: